AlienKevin/arborist/README.md

     ```
     docker cp peaceful_hertz:/workspace/figures ~/Downloads/figures
     ```

+    You should see that the two figures look similar to Figure 16 on page 19 of the paper.

     c.
 You can also copy the generated result spread sheets to your host machine for inspection.
     ```